yugabyte/yugabyte-db/docs/content/preview/drivers-orms/python/sqlalchemy.md

 ## CRUD operations

-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in the [Build an application](/preview/quick-start/build-apps/python/ysql-sqlalchemy/) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in the [Build an application](../../../quick-start/build-apps/python/ysql-sqlalchemy/) page.

 The following sections demonstrate how to perform common tasks required for Python application development using the SQLAlchemy ORM.